A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

 \subsection{The Amoebot Model}

-In the {\it amoebot model}~\cite{dna-15}, programmable matter consists of particles whose properties we now detail.
-An infinite undirected graph $G = (V,E)$ represents the set of relative locations that the particles can occupy (given by $V$) and the set of all possible atomic transitions between locations in~$V$ (given by $E$)~\cite{dna-15}.
-We further assume the {\em geometric} variant of the amoebot model, which imposes an underlying geometric structure $G = \Gamma$, where $\Gamma$ is the {\it triangular lattice} shown in Figure~\ref{fig:background}(a) (also called the infinite regular triangular grid graph, and denoted by $G_{eqt}$ in earlier work).
+In the {\it amoebot model}, first introduced in~\cite{Derakhshandeh2014} and described in full in~\cite{Daymude2019}, programmable matter consists of individual, homogeneous computational elements called \emph{particles}.
+The structure of a particle system is represented as a subgraph of an infinite, undirected graph $G = (V,E)$ where $V$ represents all positions a particle can occupy relative to its structure and $E$ represents all atomic movements a particle can make.
+Each node in $V$ can be occupied by at most one particle at a time.
+For compression (and many other problems), we further assume the \emph{geometric} amoebot model, in which $G = \Gtri$, the \emph{triangular lattice}\footnote{Previous works, such as the conference version of this paper~\cite{Cannon2016}, refer to $\Gtri$ as the triangular lattice $\Gamma$ or the infinite triangular grid graph $G_{\text{eqt}}$.} (Fig.~\ref{fig:model_gtri}).

-Each particle occupies either a single location (i.e., it is {\it contracted}) or a pair of two adjacent locations on the graph (i.e., it is {\it expanded}); Figure~\ref{fig:background}(b) illustrates expanded and contracted particles on~$\Gamma$.
-Each location can be occupied by at most one particle.
-Particles achieve movement via a series of {\it expansions} and {\it contractions}: a contracted particle may expand into an adjacent unoccupied location to become expanded, and completes its movement by contracting to once again occupy only one location.
+Each particle occupies either a single node in $V$ (i.e., it is \emph{contracted}) or a pair of adjacent nodes in $V$ (i.e., it is \emph{expanded}), as in Fig.~\ref{fig:model_particles}.
+Particles move via a series of \emph{expansions} and \emph{contractions}: a contracted particle can expand into an unoccupied adjacent node to become expanded, and completes its movement by contracting to once again occupy a single node.
+An expanded particle's \emph{head} is the node it last expanded into and the other node it occupies is its \emph{tail}; a contracted particle's head and tail are both the single node it occupies.

-Two particles occupying adjacent nodes are said to be connected by a bond (and hence induce an {\it edge} in the particle system), and we refer to them as {\it neighbors}.
-Particles are {\it anonymous}, but can uniquely identify each one of their (six) possible bonds and check which bonds lead to nodes occupied by neighboring particles.
-Additionally, the particles do not share any global orientation or coordinate system.